bfetler/project_management/README.md

 __A: Project Management__

-Project management tools help you organize, understand, anticipate and react to changes in a plan or product.
+Project management helps you organize, understand, anticipate and react to changes in a plan or product.
 Even if it's not your primary job, it will be somebody's job in your organization.
 Project management tools can help you understand how they think, help them plan, and keep everything running smoothly.

 There are several styles of project management:
-+ Agile (popular these days)
++ Agile (used in small, flexible teams)
-+ Waterfall
++ Waterfall (used for larger organizations, e.g. government)
 + Other

 Regardless of which style of project management you use, there are several common features and tools.